 The adjustable mast was built to accommodate the larger ships thought to have been coming, and in fact the system handled the Graf Zeppelin just fine.
 The compacted dirt mooring circle was replaced by a circular rail track, which managed both a stern rider car and later the new forward yaw winch cars.
 The stern could weathervane by pushing the stern car along the track, but the trolley wheels prevented its lifting upward.
 Our DVD “Airship Handling” begins with the earliest known footage of this evolution, and most of the mast footage available is included on our silent footage compilation DVD, “USS Los Angeles.”
 Photos also show what appears to be a very tall portable mini-mooring mast in photos from the 1930s; this mounted an anemometer at such a height as to check winds to be encountered around the ship’s upper keel and top stabilizer fin.

-The ultimate ground handling system for transiting an airship to and from the fixed hangar axis, and aligning it with the wind, was developed by a Navy-contractor team lead by LT Calvin Bolster and Wellman engineering.
+The ultimate ground handling system for transiting an airship to and from the fixed hangar axis, and aligning it with the wind, was developed by a Navy – contractor team lead by then – LT Calvin Bolster and Wellman Engineering.
+(Bolster is seen here much later, after reaching Flag rank.)

 The largest and most advanced mobile tripod mast was finished at Lakehurst after Macon left for California.
 The new Wellman mast was 80 feet on a side, 75-feet tall and was powered by an 8-cylinder engine.
 The mast could travel both a straight line or a circular path.
 Its huge simultaneously-extending sections could rise to 160 feet and its powerful winch was rated to pull the largest airships’ mooring spindle into its cup.
 Never photographed as being used for mooring so extended, its theory supported the American penchant for the so called “high” landing or “flying moor” harking back to the tower mast days.
 Since rigid airships at the time had no wheels and would probably be arriving on the light side, this technique was thought to be safer for the ship.
 (The real answer, already proven with non-rigids, was adding wheels to the airship.)